silnrsi/smith/contrib/rrun/README.md

   -n          perform a trial run with no changes made -C          auto-ignore files in the same way CVS does -f RULE     add a file-filtering RULE
-  -F          same as -f 'dir-merge /.rsync-filter'
+  -F          same as: -f 'dir-merge /.rsync-filter'
               repeated: -f '- .rsync-filter'
   -i          output a change-summary for all updates